dCache/dcache/docs/TheBook/src/main/markdown/rf-glossary.md

 transfer
 ---------
 Any kind of transfer performed by a dCache pool.
-There are [store](#store), [to restore](#to-restore), pool to pool (client and server), read, and write transfers.
+There are [store](#to-store), [restore](#to-restore), pool to pool (client and server), read, and write transfers.
 The latter two are client transfers.
 See Also [mover](#mover).

 mover